aidan-mcbride/python-market-alerts/README.md

 **CORE**

-- [ ] Get silver spot price from some public API
+- [ ] ~~Get silver spot price from some public API~~ Scrape silver spot price from a website.

+  *(I couldn't find a free, public API with commodity prices)*

 - [ ] Set up some sort of scheduler to get spot price periodically.

 - [ ] Check spot price against some threshold

 - [ ] Push notifications to Ubuntu desktop when threshold is crossed.

 - [ ] Create some command-line interface to set threshold.

+- [ ] Run application as a daemon?
+In background without leaving a terminal window open.

 **META** - requirements for *how* the project is built:

 * Test-Driven Development - no code will be committed without a corresponding test.
-* Docstring documentation for every method.
+* Docstring documentation for every function.

 **OPTIONAL EXTENSIONS**